bob123456678/TrainControl/Readme.md

             - Alt+comma/period, Alt+semicolon/colon will now jump to the first/last key mapping page
             - QWERTY/QWERTZ/AZERTY keyboard options moved to the menu bar
             - Increased size of the locomotive notes window
+    - Autonomy
         - In autonomous operation, individual locomotives can now be paused on demand
+        - Fixed bug where deleted/edited locomotives would persist in the autonomy graph UI
+    - Routes
         - When editing routes, live switch/signal commands can now be captured on demand
+        - Added custom route commands for turning off all functions / turning on all lights.
+If autonomy is on, only locomotives on the graph will be affected.
     - Fixed bug where "Large" track diagrams would not always render correctly
-    - Fixed bug where deleted/edited locomotives would persist in the autonomy graph UI

 * v2.2.7 [9/14/2024]
     - In the graph UI, added a context menu shortcut to add an edge to the last left-clicked node